ipfs-inactive/website/content/pages/docs/commands.md

   ipfs dht

 SUBCOMMANDS
-  ipfs dht query <peerID>...    - Find the closest Peer IDs to a given Peer ID by querying the DHT. ipfs dht findprovs <key>...   - Find peers in the DHT that can provide a specific value, given a key. ipfs dht findpeer <peerID>... - Query the DHT for all of the multiaddresses associated with a Peer ID. ipfs dht get <key>...         - Given a key, query the DHT for its best value. ipfs dht put <key> <value>    - Write a key/value pair to the DHT.
+  ipfs dht findpeer <peerID>... - Query the DHT for all of the multiaddresses associated with a Peer ID. ipfs dht findprovs <key>...   - Find peers in the DHT that can provide a specific value, given a key. ipfs dht get <key>...         - Given a key, query the DHT for its best value. ipfs dht provide <key>...     - Announce to the network that you are providing given values. ipfs dht put <key> <value>    - Write a key/value pair to the DHT. ipfs dht query <peerID>...    - Find the closest Peer IDs to a given Peer ID by querying the DHT.

   Use 'ipfs dht <subcmd> --help' for more information about each command.
 ```